Tutorial or Teaching Labs HowTo

-What do the students need to do to get their account ready to use?
+What do the trainees need to do to get their account ready to use?

-Created accounts are active right after the initial procedure, but the students have to create their password and SSH keys before being able to connect for the first time.
+Created accounts are active right away after the initial procedure, but trainees have to create their passwords and provide their SSH public keys before being able to connect for the first time.
 Otherwise, they are not able to connect to any of the grid5000 services.

-To do so they received an URL by email, that they must open in a web browser.
-Then each student must fill the form with a personal password and ssh key.
+To do so, they received by email an URL that they must open in a web browser.
+Every trainee must fill the form in the web browser, with a personal password and SSH public key.

-My students told me that they have not received any email
+My trainees told me they did not receive any email

-- Check that the email addresses you put in the CSV file are the correct.
+- Check that the email addresses you put in the CSV file are correct.

-- Ask the students to check their spam box.
+- Ask the trainees to check their spam box.

-- Ask the students to reset their password using Special:G5KChangePassword.
+- Ask the trainees to reset their password using Special:G5KChangePassword.
 This will send a new email to them, with the instruction to reset their password.

-One of my student is not able to log in
+One of my trainees is not able to log in

 Some possible causes:

-- The student did not set up their password using the link they received by email.
-They just need to check their mailbox and retrieve the email which was sent to them.
+- The trainee did not set up the password using the URL received by email.

-- The student does not remember their password.
-In that case they can reset their password using Special:G5KChangePassword.
+- The trainee does not remember the password.
+In that case, the password can reset using Special:G5KChangePassword.

-One of my student is not able to ssh the frontend
+One of my trainees is not able to ssh the frontend

-- The student is not using a correct login.
+- The trainee is not using a correct login.
 The Grid'5000 login may differ from their usual login when using a workstation or another platform.
-In that case, the student can use the
+In that case, the trainee can use the

 G5K_USERNAMEoption in the SSH command.

-- The student did not set their SSH private key in the machine (workstation) the connection to Grid'5000 is made from.
+- The trainee did not set their SSH private key in the machine (workstation) where the connection to Grid'5000 is made from.

-- The student did not set up any SSH key when they used the link to set up their password.
-To fix this, the student can connect to UMS, click on the left panel SSH keys, and then copy/past their public SSH key.
+- The trainee did not set up an SSH key when they used the URL to set up their password.
+To fix this, the trainee can connect to UMS, click on the left panel SSH keys, and then copy/paste their public SSH key.

-To avoid the two-steps connection (access machine, then frontend) but connect directly to frontends, one can configure the SSH config file ~/.ssh/config as follows:
+To avoid the two-steps connection (access machine, then frontend) and connect directly to frontends, one can configure the SSH config file

 Host g5k User